5 Ways Social Robots Can Be Designed and Programmed to Interact With You

 - Edited and selectively amended by David Graves, 2nd August 2019

-Modern social robots are designed to interact with humans by making use of a variety of sensors that are then converted into data their programming can meaningfully interpret.
+Modern social robots are designed to interact with humans by making use of a variety of analogue sensors, the inputs into which are then converted into digital data that the robots' programming can meaningfully interpret.

-We can broadly divide the tools of interactivity with which they are equipped into artificial senses and outwardly perceptible responses, with the latter being mediated by artificial intelligence, the sum of all protocols by which they are designed to process and respond to data received and memories stored.
+We can broadly divide the tools of interactivity with which they are equipped into artificial senses and outwardly perceptible responses, with the latter being mediated by artificial intelligence, this being the product of all protocols by which they are designed to process and respond to data received and memories stored.

 Having summarised these, we shall go on to look at five strategic ways in which social robots can be designed and programmed to interact with humans.